John Lindsay: Blizzard of 1969

 A street in New York City during the 1969 storm.
 This scene is in Manhattan.

 On February 10, 1969, New York City was pummeled with 15 in of snow.
 On the first day alone, 14 people died and 68 were injured.
 Within a day, the mayor was criticized for giving favored treatment to Manhattan at the expense of the other boroughs.
 Charges were made that a city worker solicited a bribe to clean streets in Queens.

 Over a week later, streets in eastern Queens still remained unplowed by the city, enraging the borough's residents, many who felt that the city's other boroughs always took a back seat to Manhattan.
 Lindsay traveled to Queens, but his visit was not well received.
 His car could not make its way through Rego Park, and even in a four-wheel-drive truck, he had trouble getting around.
 In Kew Gardens Hills, the mayor was booed; one woman screamed, "You should be ashamed of yourself."
 In Fresh Meadows, a woman told the mayor: "Get away, you bum."
-Later during his walk through Fresh Meadows, another woman called him "a wonderful man," prompting the mayor to respond: "And you're a wonderful woman, not like those fat Jewish broads up there," pointing to women in a nearby building who had criticized him.

 The blizzard, dubbed the "Lindsay Snowstorm", prompted a political crisis that became "legendary in the annals of municipal politics", as the scenes conveyed a message that the mayor of New York City was indifferent to the middle class and poor citizens of the city.